Fajar-RahmadJaya/KeyTik/README.md

         MouseMove(x, y)
         Click()

-        interval := 500 ; Change the interval to your preference in milisecond
+        interval := 500 ; Change the interval to your preference in millisecond

         Sleep(interval)
     }